lervag/vimtex/DOCUMENTATION.md

 `s:compiler.start`.
 You can take a look into these function to get a better understanding how they work.

+### compiler.vim
+This file includes the main functions to interact with the given compiler in the `vimtex/autoload/vimtex/compiler` directory, it also provides the commands like `:VimtexCompile`.
+For example, the `vimtex#compiler#start()` function just calls (if we selected the latexmk compiler) the `s:compiler_nvim.start_single()` function of the `vimtex/autolaod/vimtex/compiler/latexmk.vim` file.

 ### debug.vim
 This file is used for interal debugging and is not related to LaTeX at all.
 It parses the stacktrace from the `v:throwpoint` variable (see `:h v:throwpoint`